perfogic/rlnc/README.md

 Random Linear Network Coding

 ## Introduction
-`rlnc` is a Rust library that implements Random Linear Network Coding (RLNC) over $GF(2^8)$ with primitive polynomial $x^8 + x^4 + x^3 + x^2 + 1$.
-This library provides functionalities for encoding data, decoding coded pieces to recover the original data, and recoding existing coded pieces.
+`rlnc` is a Rust library crate that implements Random Linear Network Coding (RLNC) over $GF(2^8)$ with primitive polynomial $x^8 + x^4 + x^3 + x^2 + 1$.
+This library provides functionalities for erasure-coding data, reconstructing original data from coded pieces, and recoding existing coded pieces to new erasure-coded pieces, without ever decoding it back to original data.

 For a quick understanding of RLNC, have a look at my blog post @ https://itzmeanjan.in/pages/rlnc-in-depth.html.

-Random Linear Network Coding (RLNC) excels in highly dynamic and lossy environments like multicast, peer-to-peer networks, and distributed storage, due to interesting properties such as encoding with random-sampled coefficients, any `k` out of `n` coded-pieces are sufficient to recover and recoding new pieces with coded-pieces.
+Random Linear Network Coding (RLNC) excels in highly dynamic and lossy environments like multicast, peer-to-peer networks, and distributed storage, due to interesting properties such as encoding with random-sampled coefficients, any `k` out of `n` coded-pieces are sufficient to recover and recoding new pieces with existing erasure-coded pieces.
 Unlike Reed-Solomon, which requires specific symbols for deterministic recovery, RLNC allows decoding from *any* set of linearly independent packets.
 Compared to Fountain Codes, RLNC offers robust algebraic linearity with coding vector overhead, whereas Fountain codes prioritize very low decoding complexity and indefinite symbol generation, often for large-scale broadcasts.

 ## Features
 For now this crate implements only **Full RLNC** scheme.